dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 ## Democratize access to logs

-dbt Cloud makes it easy to view in-progress and historical logs for your dbt runs.
-From dbt Cloud, you can view and download the run logs for your dbt invocations.
+dbt Cloud makes it easy to view and download in-progress and historical logs for your dbt runs, making it easy for anyone on the team to debug errors more efficiently.

 <Lightbox src="/img/docs/dbt-cloud/dbt-run-logs.png" title="Viewing logs for a dbt run"/>

 ## Supports GitHub, GitLab, AzureDevOPs

-Seamlessly connect your git account to dbt Cloud and provide another layer of security to dbt Cloud”
+Seamlessly connect your git account to dbt Cloud and provide another layer of security to dbt Cloud:

 - Import new repositories with a couple clicks during dbt Cloud project setup.
 - Trigger [Continuous integration](/docs/deploy/cloud-ci-job) builds when pull requests are opened in your git provider.